briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 other responsible adult.
 No person under eighteen years of age shall touch or possess fireworks on a licensed premises without the consent of the licensee.
 A licensee may eject any person from a licensed premises that is in any way disruptive to the safe operation of the premises.
+(Ord.
+2022-05.
+Passed 3-14-22.)

 5. _(e)_ Except as otherwise provided in Ohio R.C.
 3743.44, no person, other
-than a licensed manufacturer, licensed wholesaler, licensed exhibitor, or shipping permit holder, shall possess 1.3 G fireworks.
+than a licensed manufacturer, licensed wholesaler, licensed exhibitor, or shipping permit holder, shall possess 1.3 G fireworks or 1.4 G fireworks.
-(ORC 3743.65)
+(Ord.
+2022-05.
+Passed 3-14-22.)

 ## 1519.05   Application